seL4/graph-refine/README.md

 The tool is invoked by:

     python graph-refine.py <target> <instructions>

-Here <target> is a target directory, which specifies an input problem.
-It must contain a target.py setup script.
+A target is a directory which contains all of the functions and configuration associated with an input problem.
+Target directories must contain a target.py setup script.
 See the example directory for an example.

 There are various instructions available:

-  <name of function>: run checks for this function
-  "all": run checks for all functions
+  - all: test all functions. this will usually be the last instruction.
-  "no-loops": skip functions with loops
+  - no-loops: skip functions with loops
-  "only-loops": skip functions without loops
+  - only-loops: skip functions without loops
-  "quiet": quiet mode, only report progress.
+  - quiet: suppress diagnostic output
-  "report": report mode, produce a nice report on proof structure & progress.
+  - report: report mode. suppress diagnostic output, but format a report on proof structure and progress.

 Overview
 --------